PlummersSoftwareLLC/Primes/BENCHMARK.md

 ## General working mechanism

-The main directory contains a file named "```makefile```".
-This makefile is a linux shell script written in bash.
+The main directory contains a file named "`Makefile`".
+This Makefile is a linux shell script written in bash.
 This script has the following basic flow:

 - A temp directory is created to write the output of the benchmarks to
 - All solution directories that have a Dockerfile are processed one by one
-- If a solution requires a spefic hardware architecture that does not match your hardware then this solution is skipped.
-For example, ```PrimeAssembly\solution_1``` contains a file named ```arch-arm64```.
+- If a solution requires a specific hardware architecture that does not match your hardware then this solution is skipped.
+For example, `PrimeAssembly\solution_1` contains a file named `arch-arm64`.
 If you are running on different hardware then this solution is skipped
-- Each solution is build and run with the Dockerfile that is provided in the solution directory.
+- Each solution is built and run with the Dockerfile that is provided in the solution directory.
 - After all solutions have been run a summary report is created in the temp directory that was created in the first step.

 ## Linux